Halal Joints Co-Founder

-- I created a profile section at the top of the page where users can see their visited, faves and bookmarked.
+- I created a profile section at the top of the page where users can see their visited, faves, and bookmarked.
 This is so they can access this info immediately and keep track of what they places they’ve prioritised.

 - I have created a price range indicator so users can quickly see what’s within their price range.

-Why?
-Users immediately see what actions they’ve taken on the tab, increases likelihood of further interaction.
+- Visited, Faved, and Bookmarked are shown immediately on home tab.
+Users can immediately see what actions they’ve taken and it increases likelihood of further interaction.

-Would be ideal if this distinction was shown early on to show that chance to browse delivery is possible on app.
+- Separation of Explore and Deliver would be ideal if this distinction was shown early on to show that chance to browse delivery is possible on app.

+- The Isolation Effect, predicts that when multiple similar objects are present, the one that differs from the rest is most likely to be remembered.
 Showing how many places have been faved or bookmarked whilst browsing, reminds users of the feature and adds a sense of agency.